TIY-Rails-1507/Rails/24_partials_part_2.md

 ```

-As with all partials the name of the files starts with an underscore.
+As with all partials the name of the file starts with an underscore.
 To render this partial, we use `<%= render "questions_table" %>`.
 This is without the underscore or file extensions.

 Both the view and partial are in the same folder.
 If they were not we would need to prefix the name of the partial with the folder path e.g. `render "shared/questions_table"`.

-As we copied the 'all questions' table into the partial, we simply need to render the partial and 'index' page remains unchanged:
+As we copied the 'all questions' table into the partial, we simply need to render the partial in the index page and the user will see the same page:

 ```html
 <!-- app/views/questions/index.html.erb -->